Cantara/HTTPLoadTest-Baseline/README.md

 }
 ```

-If we look at the example output above, we see that we have a load-test with a read/write ratio of 90,
+If we look at the example output above, we see that we have a load-test with a read/write ratio of 90, which mean that we
-which mean that we have almost 10 times more runs of the read TestConfiguration than we have invocations of the write TestSpecification.
+have almost 10 times more runs of the read TestConfiguration than we have invocations of the write TestSpecification.
+In
-In this run, we have recorded one failed read run, which was a result of a timeout.
-(If we got non 2xx HTTP codes, the result would be failed test.)
+this run, we have recorded one failed read run, which was a result of a timeout.
+(If we got non 2xx HTTP codes, the result
+would be failed test.)

-Note: The test_read_write_ratio has to be between 1 (%) and 100 (%) as of now, since we have some special-handling for values outside that
+Note: The test_read_write_ratio has to be between 1 (%) and 100 (%) as of now, since we have some special-handling for values
-range.
-If you want to experience running a single test at a time, you can add the same testSpecification as both read-testSpecification and
+outside that range.
+If you want to experience running a single test at a time, you can add the same testSpecification as both
-write-TestSpecification to archieve the same result.
+read-TestSpecification and write-TestSpecification to archieve the same result.

 ### Example on test invocation result